mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color:blue" -->

-RadioActiv8 provides path-trace distancing between bases, shown as time.
-Combined with a site map, operators make tactical decisions, such as
+- RadioActiv8 provides walking time estimates between bases
+- Combined with a site map, operators make tactical decisions, such as:

-> Do we send the 5 year olds on a 1km journey, uphill, 20mins before lunch?
+> Do we send a team 5 year olds on a 1km journey, uphill, 20mins before lunch?
 No.

-> Do we send the Older Scouts?
+> Would we do this for a team of Older Scouts?
 Yes.

-- Each base recommendation populates Route/Time estimates between bases
+- Each base recommendation includes its estimated walking time from the team's current location
-- we use GeoDjango to add geospatial integration to help with mapping data.
+- we use GeoDjango to add geospatial integration to help with mapping data
-- Success message displays at the top of the page and includes:
+- RadioActiv8 shows a success message at the top of the page including:
   - A timestamp
   - the Team Number
- - the Current Base
+  - their Current Base
- - and their next Base (if in transit).
+  - and their next Base, if they're in transit
-- AKA: Wait, what did I just log!?
+- This helps keep track of what we just logged

 ---
 <!-- .slide: data-timing="1" -->